GrammaticalFramework/gf-core/src/runtime/c/README.md

 By default the runtime compiled with MinGW will depend on libgcc_s_seh-1.dll, libstdc++-6.dll and libwinpthread-1.dll which are non-standard on Windows.
 Although the compiler can in principle link those statically, there is a bug in libtool which prevents us from using that option.
-The workaround is to hack your installation by doing:
+If you want to force static linking, the workaround is to hack your installation by doing:
 ```
 mv /mingw64/lib/gcc/x86_64-w64-mingw32/10.3.0/libgcc_eh.a /mingw64/lib/gcc/x86_64-w64-mingw32/10.3.0/libgcc_s.a
 rm /mingw64/lib/gcc/x86_64-w64-mingw32/10.3.0/libstdc++.dll.a
 rm /mingw64/x86_64-w64-mingw32/lib/libpthread.dll.a
 ```
+after the configure step shown bellow.

 ## Installation